ybarba/my-repo/README.md

 # my-repo
-This is just a simple example
+This is just a simple example...
+I guess it works.

-Hello,
+This is the third line.